 Puffy was the plug.
 If Diddy put you on, you had a guaranteed hit, your life was changed and you were a global superstar practically overnight.
 I want to be that kind of shot caller.

 If you had to name one great talent(outside your own team)who would that be?

 Where do you see yourself and your music in 5 years ?

 My sound will be as recognizable as The Neptunes’ sound, most famously known for being the soundtrack to a box office smash.
-I will be travelling all over the world but settling somewhere warm and quaint with my girlfriend, making music in treehouses with superstars and flying out to perform in front of thousands of people.
+I will be traveling all over the world but settling somewhere warm and quaint with my girlfriend, making music in treehouses with superstars and flying out to perform in front of thousands of people.
 Nothing much..

 Do you have any other specific goals set for the future?

-I have to open a live music venue/restaurant with a world class menu and cocktails sourced from around the world.
+I have to open a live music venue/restaurant with a world-class menu and cocktails sourced from around the world.

 Trump’s an ignorant buffoon who is single-handedly opening up the gates to hell..Emmavie